 Larry Crowne (2011)

 The script, written with Hanks by Nia Vardalos, Oscar-nominated screenplay writer and actor best known for My Big Fat Greek Wedding, lacks any comedy, touching drama, or believable romance.
-I laughed exactly one time, thanks to Wilmer Valderrama and his lispy accented voice.
+I laughed exactly one time, thanks to Wilmer Valderrama.
 Larry Crowne is one of those movies you walk out of before it reaches the halfway mark.
 It’s time to forgive and forget, and hope that Hanks’ Captain Phillips in 2013 is better.
-For Roberts, 2012’s Mirror, Mirror is her next shot.
-I’ve seen the trailer for that, and it looks like Julia Roberts will make it out of Larry Crowne just fine.
+For Roberts, 2012’s Mirror, Mirror is her next chance to impress.

 And the supporting cast is ill-used, though they include notable comedic talents like Malcolm Barrett (from the hilarious short-lived “Better Off Ted”) and dramatic presence from Bryan Cranston (“Breaking Bad”).
 They don’t use any of them.
 It’s difficult to describe just how bad Larry Crowne really is.
-If it wasn’t for its famous top-billed stars, it would be much worse, but thankfully Hanks and Roberts have a way of making any movie seem a little better than it really is (I’m talking about you, Castaway).
+If it wasn’t for its famous top-billed stars, it would be much worse, but thankfully Hanks and Roberts have a way of making any movie seem a little better than it really is.

 10 thoughts on “Time to dethrone ‘Larry Crowne’”

 I knew from the preview this would be a stinker….still have to give you props for trying anyway 🙂 Not that I am a fan of either of these two stars… Good review.
 Cheers…